Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Additional Experiments

-\noindentparagraph{Backbone Models.} Since \mname{} is adaptable to a range of GNN architectures, we select 4 classic GNNs as our backbones, i.e., subjects of \mname{} and baseline sparsification methods.
-We divide them into two categories based on GNN designs introduced in \cref{ssec:bg_gnn}.
+\paragraph{Backbone Models.} We select classic GNNs as our backbones, i.e., subject architectures of sparsification methods, due to the consideration that \ul{most baselines are only applicable to a couple of classic architectures} such as GCN and GAT.
+In contrast, we demonstrate the generality of \mname{} on more backbones including GraphSAGE and GCNII.
 Iterative backbone models include: \begin{itemize}[leftmargin=*,labelindent=0pt,itemsep=0pt,topsep=0pt] \item GCN~\cite{kipf_semi-supervised_2017} is the representative message-passing GNN with a diffusion matrix $\bm{T} = \Tilde{\bm{A}}$ across all layers. \item GAT~\cite{brody_how_2022} learns a variable diffusion $\bm{T}$ for each layer by multi-head attention.
-We set the number of heads to 8 for hidden layers. \end{itemize} For decoupled designs, we implement the pre-propagation version \cite{wang_approximate_2021} of the following models: \begin{itemize}[leftmargin=*,labelindent=0pt,itemsep=0pt,topsep=0pt] \item SGC~\cite{wu_simplifying_2019} corresponds to GCN in spectral smoothing, but computes the propagation $\bm{P}=\Tilde{\bm{A}}^L \bm{X}$ separately in advance. \item APPNP~\cite{klicpera_predict_2019} accumulates and propagates the embedding with a decay factor $\bm{P}=\sum_{l=0}^{L-1}\alpha(1-\alpha)^l \Tilde{\bm{A}}^l \bm{X}$. \end{itemize}
+We set the number of heads to 8 for hidden layers. \item GraphSAGE~\cite{hamilton_inductive_2017} performs more specialized message-passing aggregation and is suitable for large graphs. \item GCNII~\cite{ming2020} features residual connections and identity mapping.
+We use $L=32$ for demonstrating the effect of sparsification on deep GNNs. \end{itemize} For decoupled designs, we implement the pre-propagation version \cite{wang_approximate_2021} of the following models: \begin{itemize}[leftmargin=*,labelindent=0pt,itemsep=0pt,topsep=0pt] \item SGC~\cite{wu_simplifying_2019} corresponds to GCN in spectral smoothing, but computes the propagation $\bm{P}=\Tilde{\bm{A}}^L \bm{X}$ separately in advance. \item APPNP~\cite{klicpera_predict_2019} accumulates and propagates the embedding with a decay factor $\bm{P}=\sum_{l=0}^{L-1}\alpha(1-\alpha)^l \Tilde{\bm{A}}^l \bm{X}$. \end{itemize}